 (3) A credit union's bylaws may be amended as provided in the bylaws.
-A copy of any amendments to the bylaws must be mailed by certified mail return receipt requested to the department of finance within twenty (20) days after the adoption thereof.
-Amendments to the bylaws become effective on approval by the director unless the amendments specify a different date.
+A copy of any amendments to the bylaws must be mailed by certified mail return receipt requested to the department of finance or emailed to the department of finance with request for confirmation of receipt within twenty (20) days after the adoption thereof.
+In either case, delivery is effective as of the date of the department's confirmation of receipt.
+Amendments to the bylaws become effective upon approval by the director unless the amendments specify a different date.
 Amendments to the bylaws are deemed to be approved by the director if the director does not deny them within thirty (30) days following receipt of the amendments.

-26-2107.
-RESTRICTIONS.
+26-2107.RESTRICTIONS.
 Any person, corporation, copartnership or association, except a credit union organized under the provisions of this chapter, an interstate credit union with a permit issued under section 26-2152, Idaho Code, the federal credit union act, 48 Statute 1216 (1934), 73 Statute (1959), 12 U.S.C.
 192, or the Idaho credit union league, a recognized chapter of the Idaho credit union league, using a name or title containing the words "credit union" or any derivation thereof or representing themselves in their advertising or otherwise conducting business as a credit union shall be fined not more than one thousand dollars (\$1,000) or imprisoned not more than one (1) year, or both, and may be permanently enjoined from using such words in its name.

-26-2108.
-POWERS.
+26-2108.POWERS.
 A credit union shall have power to:

-- (1) Make contracts; - (2) Sue and be sued in the name of the credit union;
+(1) Make contracts;

+(2) Sue and be sued in the name of the credit union;